ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 Beware of no man more than your
 self; we carry our worst enemies with us,
 A life that will bear the inspection
-of God and of men is th
+of God and of men is the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_feste_ver01:data:sn85026241:00280775307:1890082101:0181/pct:25.981371,26.804906,10.978044,6.069035/!600,600/0/default.jpg"/>
 </td>